Tuesday 25 March 2014

 Engraving of Barber's Barn from the European Magazine, 1st July 1811

-Image from The Welcome Library
+Image from The Welcome Library.

-Article from the European Magazine Vol. 59.
+In the article from the European Magazine Vol. 59.
 1811.
 Describing Mr Bevan as "a very opulent Quaker".
 It suggests that the Bevan brothers probably owned Barbers Barn, but the adjoining land had been leased from St Thomas Hospital.
-Barbers Barn was demolished in about 1805by Conrad Loddiges

 18th Century engraving of Barbers Barn, Hackney.